This post may contain affiliate links.

 two bowls of coconut cauliflower curry topped with cilantro

-Coconut Cauliflower Curry is the perfect cozy and flavorful dish to make in the Fall and Winter.
-Whether you’re a vegan, a veggie lover, or someone looking to spice up their meal routine, this curry will become a hit in your kitchen!
-While you may be more accustomed to a traditional Tofu Coconut Curry, I promise you’ll fall in love with this curry made from cauliflower and chickpeas!
+Coconut Cauliflower Chickpea Curry is the perfect cozy and flavourful dish to make in the Fall and Winter.
+While you may be more accustomed to a traditional Tofu Coconut Curry, I promise you’ll fall in love with this Cauliflower Chickpea Curry!

 Cauliflower curry ingredients